 2.2 Campaign Set Up and Management.
-Client will use the Platform to manage its receipt of Services, specifically to set CPA goal and other details, and to review performance.
+Client will use the Platform to manage its receipt of Services, specifically to set goal and other details, and to review performance.
 Charges incurred because of changes made using Client’s account will be included in Client’s regular bill or invoice.
 In addition to SourceKnowledge’s optimization services and features, SourceKnowledge may offer Managed Account Services to Client.
 SourceKnowledge will use commercially reasonable efforts to comply with the budget specified by Client.

 2.3 Campaign Measurement and Tracking.
-Unless expressly agreed to in writing by SourceKnowledge, CPA or revenue share will be based on either a mutually agreed to third party tracking software or SourceKnowledge’s measurements and tracking through its own servers using the number of acquistion targets, clicks and other indicators necessary for calculating the fees payable by Client.
+Unless expressly agreed to in writing by SourceKnowledge, spend or conversions will be based either on a mutually agreed to third party tracking software or SourceKnowledge’s own measurements and tracking through its servers using the number of acquistion targets, clicks and other indicators necessary for calculating the fees payable by Client.
 Client may access these measurements through the Platform.

 2.4 Auto-Postpay Accounts.
 For recurring payment accounts, you agree to keep valid payment method information (for example, credit card or PayPal account information) on file in your Account at all times.
 You authorize SourceKnowledge to charge recurring amounts due when your billing threshold is met using the valid payment details provided by You.
 SourceKnowledge reserves the right to discontinue the recurring payment services at any time for any reason upon notice.
 Claims relating to Account charges must be raised by you within 30 days of receipt or will be barred.
 If your account has incurred spend, but has not met it’s threshold billing requirement, Sourceknolwedge will charge your card equal to the amount owing after 30 days.